sp1nor/SaberInteractive/SaberInteractive.Kkrieger.BugReports.md

 ----------------------------

-## Bug Report: The player gets stuck in columns and on the borders of surfaces
+## Title: The player gets stuck in columns and on the borders of surfaces

 ## Product: [kkrieger demo]
 ## Version: [unknown]